Verifier

 As the feature of the “User Storage for Web” will take some time to be coded, so we offer another way to solve the problem of volatile materialized state in JS.

-There is also the idea of having a full fledged Verifier running inside nodeJS. this would use the NAPI-RS system which compiles the Rust code of the verifier, together with the RocksDb code, and make it a binary library compatible with nodeJS that would run inside the nodeJS process.
+There is also the idea of having a full fledged Verifier running inside nodeJS.
+This would use the NAPI-RS system which compiles the Rust code of the verifier, together with the RocksDb code, and make it a binary library compatible with nodeJS that would run inside the nodeJS process.
 This also will take some time to be coded.

 Instead for both cases (JS in web and in nodeJS) we offer the App API that connects to a remote Verifier.